ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 considerations apply to determining stream establishment as apply to establishing a UDP connection, as discussed in {{determining-successful-establishment}}.

-procedure.
 This, then, also means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.